yegor256/blog/_drafts/_agile.md

 The same is true about people.
 You can't [trust]({% pst 2017/nov/2017-11-21-trust-pay-lose %}) them 0/100: either you trust them fully or you fire them.
 This is too risky.
-You have to _decompose_ their trust and their motivation into smaller pieces and deliver your satisfaction and frustration incrementally.
+You have to _decompose_ their trustworthiness and their motivation into smaller pieces and deliver your satisfaction and frustration incrementally.
 How do you do that?
 Via [micro-bonuses]({% pst 2018/jan/2018-01-09-micro-budgeting %}) and [micro-penalties]({% pst 2018/jan/2018-01-09-micro-budgeting %}).

 How else?